-The following [[Get]] internal method is used by GetValue when V is a property reference with a primitive base value.
-It is called using base as its this value and with property P as its argument.
+The following [[Get]] internal method is used by GetValue when V is a property reference with a primitive base value. base is the value the internal method is called upon with property name P as its argument.
 The following steps are taken:

 Let O be ToObject(base).